Vim Case Insensitive Search

 vim ~/.vimrc | Opens the Vim configuration file to set default options. |

-:wq | Writes changes and quits Vim, used after editing .vimrc . |
+:wq | Writes changes and quits Vim, used after editing .vimrc. |

 What we'll learn

-for backward search and then typing the pattern.
-Once you enter a pattern, press n
+In Vim, you can start a search by pressing / for forward search or ? for backward search and then typing the pattern.
+Once you enter a pattern, press n to go to the next one and N to go to the previous one.

-will yield only instances of the word in all lowercase, while "Example" or "EXAMPLE" would be ignored.
+By default, searches using / are case sensitive.
+For example, searching for /example will yield only instances of the word in all lowercase, while "Example" or "EXAMPLE" would be ignored.

 However, Vim does have the capability to perform case insensitive searches.
 There are several ways to execute case insensitive searches in Vim, here's what we'll learn: